Looking to stretch your livestock feed budget and to feed your animals the best possible? Learning how to grow your own fodder can be very helpful!

 This is my wheat fodder by day four.
 The grass part isn’t super high yet but the roots are getting big.

-You will want to harvest by day six or seven or your fodder will start to lose its nutritional value.
+You will want to harvest your homemade fodder by day six or seven or your it will start to lose its nutritional value.
 Depending on the type of animal you are feeding, you can either break up the fodder into pieces or simply toss it into their area and let them pick it apart!

 I thought it would be fun to do a comparison of the prices for the grain and the final fodder product.
 Of course we want to make sure our animals are healthy and getting good nutrition, but we also want to make sure we are getting the most for our money!